yuhinas/DimorphAI/README.md

 ## ./encoding_vsc_repeatN.py
 This script can extract 512-D features from images.
 The results are deposited in `./model/encode/`.
 ## ./grid_explore_vsc_dimensions.py
-This script can visualize 512-D features.
+This script can visualize each feature dimension of 512-D features.
 You need to run `./dim_hist_sampling.py` first to get the changes in values of each feature dimension.
-The results deposited in `./model/feature_viz/`
+The results are deposited in `./model/feature_viz/`